 People can't get enough self-help books in the 21st century.

 There's now such a thing as "Self-Help Junkies."

 People are thinking more about their habits, the effects of those habits, and how to improve them, than they ever have before.

+Why not create a sermon series around this?
 Hosea is a great book from which to preach the related themes of the love of God as it relates to the destructiveness of bad habits.

-This series unfolds from God expressing his ideal, to the multiple paths down which Israel can walk—judgment and corruption if they continue to pursue sin, and redemption and freedom if they choose God and cast away idols.
+This series unfolds from God expressing his ideal, to the multiple paths down which Israel can walk—judgment and corruption if they continue to pursue sin, and redemption and freedom if they choose good and cast away idols.

 And yet, both of these paths are presented in the context of God’s loving faithfulness to the people of Israel.

 This concept of committed love is so radical and scandalous that the world could never invent it—and, because of that, people are often starved of the message that God really does love them, since our culture teaches people to hide their private sins and inflate their public profile.
 Alternatively, and radically, God sends a message to his people that to live flourishing lives, they should confess and humbly turn away from sin to accept his love in an exclusive relationship.